Last updated: 22nd August 2018

 Personal Protective Equipment (PPE)

 Safety boots, which cover the ankle, will be worn at all times during exterior landscape services.
-Should the Employee fail to do so, they will be sent home to retrieve them or sent home for the day.
+Should the Employee fail to do so, it will be at the Employees own risk.
 Lost time resulting from failure to be equipped with appropriate safety boots will be the Employee’s responsibility and could result in a deduction of pay.

 All Employees will be outfitted in the company uniform.
 While representing the Employer on job sites: